-Table 1: Historical Summary of Manly Wharf (extracted from the 2016 CMP) 25 Table 2: Applications lodged with Northern Beaches Council for the Manly Wharf Hotel Table 3: Grading of Significance Table used by Architectural Projects to assess the si various elements of Manly Wharf.
-0 Table 4: Schedule of Significant Fabric, extracted from the Manly Fery Wharf CMP
+Table 1: Historical Summary of Manly Wharf (extracted from the 2016 CMP prepared by Architectural Projects).
+28 Table 2: Applications lodged with Northern Beaches Council for the Manly Wharf Hotel Table 3: Grading of Significance Table used by Architectural Projects to assess the significance of various elements of Manly Wharf.
+33 Table 4: Schedule of Significant Fabric, extracted from the Manly Fery Wharf CMP